neondatabase/website/content/docs/guides/vercel.md

      ![Vercel preview settings](/docs/guides/vercel_preview_settings.png)

 <Admonition type="note">
 The Neon Free Tier lets you create up to 10 branches.
-To avoid running out of branches for new preview deployments or using storage allowances, remove old branches regularly.
+To avoid running out of branches for new preview deployments or using up your storage allowances, remove old branches regularly.
 See [Delete a branch](/docs/manage/branches#delete-a-branch) for instructions.
 </Admonition>

 ## Manage Vercel environment variables

 The Neon Vercel Integration initially sets the `DATABASE_URL` and `DATABASE_URL_UNPOOLED` environment variables for your Vercel **Production** and **Development** environments.
 These variables are set to a pooled and direct Neon database connection string, respectively (see [Connection pooling](/docs/connect/connection-pooling) for more information).
-When you create a preview deployment, the integration also sets this variable for your **Preview** environment.
+When you create a preview deployment, the integration also sets these variables for your Vercel **Preview** environment.
 If you want to use different Postgres environment variables, the Neon Vercel Integration also supports these variables for defining your database connection:

 - `PGHOST` (set to a pooled Neon database connection string)
 - `PGHOST_UNPOOLED` (set to a direct Neon database connection string)